 Ally Week is an initiative that seeks to reach out to the entire Ohio State campus community in an effort to encourage students, staff and faculty to advocate on behalf of people who are of a different race, ethnicity, sexual orientation, religious or spiritual identity, gender identity/expression, socioeconomic class or other social identity different than their own.
 Each of the week's events and programs are heavily focused on the themes of awareness, education and action.
 This program is coordinated by the Student Life Multicultural Center with collaborative support from Residence Life and Sorority & Fraternity Life.
 For more information, contact Angie Wellman.

-Alternative Thanksgiving/Harvest Celebration is an open alternative event to the Thanksgiving national holiday.
-This event gives American Indian/Indigenous students an opportunity to create/nurture their OSU community as they would if they were at home within their Indigenous communities whether in an Urban, reservation or traditional lands space.
-This is an event where friends and allies will learn about history and traditions of American Indian/Indigenous peoples at the time of contact and differing viewpoints.
-Food will be served that was common in Ohio in 1830.
+Alternative Thanksgiving Celebration is an open alternative event to the Thanksgiving national holiday.
+This event gives Native American/Indigenous students an opportunity to create/nurture their OSU community as they would if they were at home within their tribal communities whether in an urban, reservation or traditional lands space.
+This is an event where friends and allies will learn about history and traditions of Native American/Indigenous peoples at the time of contact and differing viewpoints.
+Traditional Indigenous foods will be served.
 To assure enough food, this is an RSVP event.
-Please contact Melissa Jacob, firstname.lastname@example.org or (614) 688-8449.
+Please contact Melissa Jacob, email@example.com or (614) 688-8449.

 A Family Affair and Reunion